Edward Aveling: Aveling's secularist credo

-He said here that he claimed to have held secularist views for two or three years prior to this credo, this has genuine echoes of Shelley's "The Revolt of Islam" and his fashioning of "linked armour for my soul, before it might walk forth to war among mankind" Before 27 July he had hidden his identity by signing numerous articles in the National Reformer with the initials "E.D."
+In his secularist embrace of ‘liberty’ and freethinking in 1879 Aveling appeals here to the ideas of Jeremy Taylor, John Milton and John Stuart Mill.
+He writes that he claimed to have held secularist views for two or three years prior to this credo, this has genuine echoes of Shelley's "The Revolt of Islam" a poet he so admired, and his fashioning of "linked armour for my soul, before it might walk forth to war among mankind" Before 27 July he had hidden his identity by signing numerous articles in the National Reformer with the initials "E.D."
 He had also published some of his articles on Darwin using these same initials.
 Annie Besant's words of approval and gratitude for this deliverance of a "New Soldier" within the ranks of the army of freethinkers, were as follows: "His language is exquisitely chosen and is polished to the highest extent, so that the mere music of speech is pleasant to the ear.
 Since to this artistic charm are added scholarship and wide knowledge, with a brilliancy of brain I have not seen surpassed, and a capacity for work without which the intellectual power would be half wasted, our friends will not wonder that we who know him rejoice that our Mistress Liberty has won this new Knight".

 Charles Robert Drysdale, founder and first President of the Malthusian League, gave an equally effusive welcome on Aveling's coming out into the open: "We are indeed glad to find another lion hearted combatant added to the ranks of the neo-Malthusians of Great Britain, and one so distinguished as Dr. Aveling has already made himself in the scientific world and in literature.
 Political economy is the true 'science of the poor.
-Neo-Malthusianism was an accepted principle of secularism, especially after the Bradlaugh-Besant blasphemy trial of 1877 and the publication of Charles Knowlton's Fruits of Philosophy, at which Drysdale (and his wife) had given evidence.
+Neo-Malthusianism was an accepted principle of secularism (although it resulted in fierce disagreements, resignations and in-fighting within the NSS), especially after the Bradlaugh-Besant blasphemy trial of 1877 and the publication of Charles Knowlton's Fruits of Philosophy, at which Drysdale (and his wife) had given evidence.